reubenmiller/tedge-mapper-template/README.md

 }
 ```

-The `__te` fragment is automatically added to the message payload to try and prevent infinite loops.
-Each time the JSON payload goes through a route, the `__te.lvl` will increase by one.
+The `_ctx` fragment is automatically added to the message payload to try and prevent infinite loops.
+Each time the JSON payload goes through a route, the `_ctx.lvl` will increase by one.
 Currently the route counter is only added to JSON message (not CSV) due to a limitation.
 In the future only JSON formats will be supported, so this should not be too limiting.
 The other two properties, `type` and `url` have been added by the route during the conversion from CSV to JSON (using the in-built preprocessor block).
 Once the message is in the JSON format, it is much easier for plugins to handle the data, and add/remove fragments as needed.

 ## Building